Vilsol/EasyGarlic2/README.md

 ## Contributing

 Feel free to submit a PR.

+If you want to see tasks that need to be worked on, check out the [Project Board](https://github.com/PandawanFr/EasyGarlic2/projects/1).
+Major tasks are made into issues, while minor tasks are just notes.

+_If you are a collaborator for this project_, please submit PRs for major tasks (even if you could just push your changes directly).

 Thanks!